rendely/rendely.github.io/docs/_posts/2024-01-30-gradient-descent-101.markdown

 In the housing example just now we very arbitrarily picked how much to change our Y variable to try and find the minimum loss.
 But the magic of gradient descent is we can do this in a reliable and scalable way mathematically, so no eyeballing and guessing is needed.

+Each training loop is divided into a "forward" pass, and a "backward" pass.
+In the forward pass we just calculate the predicted output (in this case the house price) and see how far off we are.
+In the backward pass we take that loss and figure out how much to adjust our weights, in this case "Y".

 We use a bit of calculus to figure out how much to change Y based on the size of the error.

-`d(Price) / d(Y) = square feet
+This is called back propagation.
+And to figure out how much error to back propagate we look at the gradient of how the price varies with respect to changes in Y.

+Let's re-write our formula as `P = Y*S`

+To get the gradient we take the derivative d/dY which is equal to S (the square footage).

+And because we want to slowly move towards the right value without stepping past it, we have a step size which is a fraction like 0.01 that we multiply by that gradient.

+Revisiting our example above.
+With Y = 100, our gradient was 1000 and so we take a step of 1000 * 0.01 = 10.
+Changing Y to 110.
+And we'd keep taking these steps until we can no longer make the error smaller.

 ## Basic neural "network" in Python

+That was somewhat complicated to follow as a written example, let's see if this Python code example makes it easier to understand.

-Our neuron is going to be a very simple linear formula, just like in the example of estimating the housing price `y = m * x + b`
+Our neuron is going to be a very simple linear formula, very similar to the example of estimating the housing price, but we're adding a constant "b": `y = m * x + b`

 We'll initialize our neuron's weights ("exchange rates") randomly: